BLACK CROWNED CENTRAL AMERICAN SQUIRREL MONKEY

-Black crowned Central American squirrel monkeys are arboreal and diurnal; they are most active in morning and late afternoon.
+Black crowned Central American squirrel monkeys are arboreal (tree-dwelling) and diurnal (active during daylight hours); they are most active in morning and late afternoon.
 Groups forage shortly after sunrise and about an hour after sunset.
-They travel quadrupedally along tree branches and use their tail (which is non-prehensile) for balance.
+They travel quadrupedally (on all fours) along tree branches and use their tail (which is non-prehensile, and therefore cannot grasp objects) for balance.

 These monkeys are excellent leapers and grippers.
 The hands and feet of squirrel monkeys are exceptionally dexterous, allowing them to make quick maneuvers through the trees without slipping.
 Sometimes when feeding, they sit in an upright position on branches holding their food in their hand(s).
 Their long tails are used for balance so they don’t accidentally topple off the branch.

 Central American squirrel monkeys spend the majority of their life in the middle and high canopy layer in the forest.

 Squirrel monkeys have excellent eyesight and they are able to distinguish colors.
 This allows them to identify fruit among dense vegetation.